 - Make sure not to leave booking your sleeper train last minute.
 They generally get booked up a few days in advance.
 This can change to a few weeks in advance during busy periods such as Tet new year.

-The following are a couple of my experiences taking a sleeper train in Vietnam.
+The following are a couple of my experiences taking a Vietnam overnight train.
 Hopefully, this will give you a good idea of what to expect and tips so you can have an easy and stress-free journey.

 Hanoi To Hue